 According to UNAIDS, the last major wave of infection in the USA occurred in the 1980s.
 Large scale campaigns promoting “Safer Sex” helped to reduce the number of new cases by 1990.
 An estimate in 2010 suggested there were 33 million infected people worldwide, and 2.6 million new cases each year (UNAIDS).

 Worldwide: The most affected area in the world is sub Saharan Africa.
 HIV-1 is pandemic and is primarily found in West Africa.
-In Eastern Europe, the number of new cases of infection has drastically increased in the last few years.
+In Eastern Europe, the number of new cases has dramatically increased in the last few years.

 HIV-1 and HIV-2 are retroviruses belonging to the lentivirus genus.
-They are cuboid, enveloped viruses with linear (ss) RNA.
+They are cuboid, enveloped viruses with linear (single strand) RNA.
 Genetic information is stored in the RNA: reverse transcriptase from the human host is used to transcribe the RNA into protein-coding DNA.

-The target cells are all CD4 receptor carrying cells of the body:
+The target cells are all CD4 receptor-carrying cells: